GregDomzalski/GregDomzalski.github.io/content/about/wants/index.md

 **What I'm looking for, generally:**

 Please reach out to me if you have any of the following specific items in the list below.
 These items are for my own collection; I do not ask for duplicates (with the exception of accessories like keyboards and monitors, of course) and I do *NOT* resell these listed items!!
-The one exception is if you are offering me a lot of games or accessories, I may list duplicate items for a fair price on Facebook Marketplace or offer them to other local collectors for free.
-I like to be fair!
+The one exception is if you are offering me a bin or lot something like games or accessories.
+I may list duplicate items for a fair price on Facebook Marketplace or offer them to other local collectors for free.

 I am also willing to consider as-is or untested systems depending on the visible condition of the unit and whether or not I'm looking for spare parts.

 If you're looking to generally re-home other old electronics such as computers, CRT TV's or monitors, game systems and games, or audio equipment, I'm happy to take them.
 Don't give them to a place like Goodwill - they won't know what to do with them.
 Any general lots like this I will sort through.
-Whatever I don't keep will be sold to other collectors and half of the proceeds will be donated to the local non-profit https://www.kennettclassic.com/ Computer Museum.
+Whatever I don't keep will be sold or shared with other local collectors.
+Half of any proceeds will be donated to the local non-profit [Kennett Classic](https://www.kennettclassic.com/) Computer Museum.
 I want to make sure we're supporting our local community - not large national entities!

 ***Special note:*** Please also be sure to check out my "Unobtainium" list.
 These items are not just on the list because they are rare and valuable, but because they *mean* something to me.
 There are stories behind why I want them.
 I'm willing to negotiate way more on terms to acquire the items.
 Even sharing leads or information is appreciated.
 And I'm always happy to share my stories.